 ACERT’s Advisory Board, which includes faculty, students, staff, and administrators, provides critical guidance to the Steering Committee.
 Advisory Board meetings are a venue in which we can “think big” about the future of the Center and hear from a wider range of voices as we do.

-ICIT’s Technology Teaching and Learning Group (TTLG) staff continue to play an active role in ACERT programs.
-TTLG staff serve on the Steering Committee and co-facilitate many of ACERT’s seminars and workshops.
+The Center for Online Learning staff plays an active role in ACERT programs.
+They serve on the Steering Committee and co-facilitate many of ACERT’s seminars and workshops.

 ACERT’s Faculty Fellows, selected each academic year, receive course release time to work closely with the Center.
 They present at ACERT seminars, mentor faculty in their areas of expertise, and develop and lead their own faculty development series.
 Past Faculty Fellows have helped the Center to focus on ePortfolios, hybrid and online instruction, writing on the web, and active learning pedagogy.